kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## The Agent Can Explain Compile Errors as Framework Concepts
+## The Agent Can Explain Compile Errors as Framework Concepts { #agent-can-explain-compile }

 Compiler errors are often emotionally perceived as friction, especially by beginners.